raspibolt/raspibolt/bonus/bitcoin/mempool.md

   $ exit
   ```

-* Install the output into nginx webroot folder and change its ownersjip to the "www-data" user
+* Install the output into nginx webroot folder and change its ownership to the "www-data" user

   ```sh
   $ sudo rsync -av --delete /home/mempool/mempool/frontend/dist/mempool/ /var/www/mempool/